Software Engineering | Rapid application development model (RAD)

 - Productivity may be quickly boosted with a lower number of employees.

 - The use of powerful and efficient tools requires highly skilled professionals.

 - The absence of reusable components can lead to the failure of the project.

 - The team leader must work closely with the developers and customers to close the project on time.

 - The systems which cannot be modularized suitably cannot use this model.

 - Customer involvement is required throughout the life cycle.

-- It is not meant for small scale projects as for such cases, the cost of using automated tools and techniques may exceed the entire budget of the project.
+- It is not meant for small-scale projects as in such cases, the cost of using automated tools and techniques may exceed the entire budget of the project.